kevinpt/ripyl/doc/rst/intro.rst

   Serial Peripheral Interface
 ps2
   PS/2 and AT keyboard protocol
-usb
-  USB 2.0
-usb-diff
-  USB 2.0 (differentially probed) hsic
+usb, usb-diff, hsic
-  USB 2.0 High Speed IC protocol kline
+  USB 2.0 with support for differentially probed input and the High Speed IC variant kline
   ISO9141 and ISO14230 "K-line" automotive interfaces
+rc5, rc6
+  Philips RC-5 and RC-6 infrared protocols
+nec
+  NEC infrared protocol
+sirc
+  Sony SIRC infrared protocol

 Here is the test message encoded as a USB data packet: